drachenpapa/skeletor/README.md

 - **Diabolical Support Guidelines**: Guidelines for asking questions, reporting bugs, and seeking help, as dictated by me.
 - **Stellar Automated Workflow**: Automated workflow for validating pull requests, security analysis with Snyk and CodeQL, and dependency scanning, all under my command.
 - **Savage .gitignore File**: Prevents clutter by ignoring unnecessary files from IDEs, build tools, and operating systems, keeping your domain pristine!
+- **Eerie GitHub Pages Template**: Summon a sinister project site with a pre-forged GitHub Pages template, ready to spread your dark influence across the web!

 ## Adjustments When Forking
 When you fork this repository, you will need to update several files to match your project’s specific details.
 These include: